darryncampbell/DataWedge-Workflow-Sample/README.md

 1. Enable the Workflow input plugin.
 If doing this through the DataWedge UI, you will be prompted that you cannot have both the Barcode and Workflow input plugins active.
 2. Scroll down to the OCR type you want and enable it.
 3. Press the  ellipsis to bring up additional parameters
-4. Choose the input source, either camera or imager
+4. Under 'Input Source', only camera is supported at present
 5. Set the session timeout, in ms.  This is the length of time that the scan engine will try to recognize the object in view.
 I recommend setting this to about 10 seconds.
 6. Set the Illumination (useful in low light conditions at the trade-off of increased battery use during recognition) and whether each scan will send an image along with the results ('Output Image').
 7. Set the Feedback Parameters, such as haptic feedback, LED notification and decode audio feedback.
 This is the feedback that will be given when recogition is complete.